 **You are considered dependent if you were required to report parental income information on the FAFSA.

-In order for the Office of Student Financial Assistance to process you for your federal loan eligibility for the summer term, we must receive your completed valid FAFSA results from the U.S. Department of Education three weeks before the end of the last summer session in which you plan to be registered.
+In order for the Office of Student Financial Assistance to process your federal loan eligibility for the summer term, we must receive your completed valid FAFSA results from the U.S. Department of Education three weeks before the end of the last summer session in which you plan to be registered.

 Students who have reached their annual Federal Direct Student Loan limit can consider applying for a private/alternative loan.
 Students are urged to explore and exhaust their federal loan eligibility before considering commercial education loans which generally carry higher interest rates and origination fees.
 For more information, please review the Loan Types and Applying for Loans sections of this website.